Coronavirus (COVID-19) Information

 Before going to the hospital, contact your primary care physician for guidance.
 They may be able to direct you to a local testing site and help you avoid waiting in the emergency room.
 If you don't have a primary care physician, please click here to Find a Doctor.

 We encourage you to consider virtual visits (via phone or video chat) instead of in-person visits, whether you have coronavirus symptoms or not.
-For anyone experiencing symptoms of coronavirus, please take advantage of our free video visit offering (use coupon code COVID19, expires 6/30/2020) before being seen in person.
+Meet with one of our doctors from anywhere, right on your device.
+Find a provider that offers video visits.

 Contact Local Emergency Care